ankidroid/Anki-Android/Database-Structure.md

     queue           integer not null,
       -- Same as type, but -1=suspended, -2=user buried, -3=sched buried
     due             integer not null,
-     -- Due is used differently for different queues:
+     -- Due is used differently for different card types:
-     --   new queue: note id or random int
+     --   new: note id or random int
-     --   rev queue: integer day
-     --   lrn queue: integer timestamp
+     --   due: integer day, relative to the collection's creation time --   learning: integer timestamp
     ivl             integer not null,
-      -- interval (used in SRS algorithm)
-    factor          integer not null,
+      -- interval (used in SRS algorithm).
+Negative = seconds, possitive = days factor          integer not null,
       -- factor (used in SRS algorithm)
     reps            integer not null,